 Using a VPN means setting up a direct connection between the client’s computer and your own – but it’s virtual.
 All the online activity is private, no personal data leaks and everyone feels safe.
 It can make the client more open to sharing personal information.

-It’s professional and it increases trust between company and customer.
+It’s professional and it increases trust between the company and the customer.
 Plus, if files need to be shared, they can be accessed directly with the customer’s IP address.

 Additionally, you can get over geo-restrictions or even some censorship.
 Since the IP address is invisible, now your resources are limitless.
 But, it’s rarely the case that this would be necessary.